 - Ignoring type-checking errors in unannotated parts of the library.
-Use the -AskipDefs or -AonlyDefs command-line arguments; see Section 32.5. - Putting conservative annotations in unannotated parts of the library.
-The checker needs to use normal defaulting rules (Section 31.5.3) for code you have annotated and conservative defaulting rules (Section 31.5.6) for code you have not yet annotated.
+Use the -AskipDefs, -AonlyDefs, -AskipFiles, or -AonlyFiles command-line arguments; see Section 33.5. - Putting conservative annotations in unannotated parts of the library.
+The checker needs to use normal defaulting rules (Section 32.5.3) for code you have annotated and conservative defaulting rules (Section 32.5.6) for code you have not yet annotated.
 This section describes how to do this.
 You use @AnnotatedFor to indicate which classes you have annotated.

-34.4.1 The -AuseConservativeDefaultsForUncheckedCode=source, bytecode command-line argument
+35.4.1 The -AuseConservativeDefaultsForUncheckedCode=source, bytecode command-line argument

-When fully command-line compiling a library that is not annotated, argument use -AuseConservativeDefaultsForUncheckedCode=source, bytecode.
+When fully command-line compiling a library that is not annotated, use argument -AuseConservativeDefaultsForUncheckedCode=source, bytecode.
 This causes the checker to behave normally for classes with a relevant @AnnotatedFor annotation.
-For classes without @AnnotatedFor, the checker uses conservative defaults (see Section 31.5.6) for any type use with no explicit user-written annotation, and the checker issues no warnings.
+For classes without @AnnotatedFor, the checker uses conservative defaults (see Section 32.5.6) for any type use with no explicit user-written annotation, and the checker issues no warnings.